Low Polynomial Exclusion of Planar Graph Patterns: Excluding a graph of pathwidth at most 2 with a quadratic bound on treewidth

 \subsection{Graphs of pathwidth 2 in \texorpdfstring{$\sg{r}$}{the vertically subdivided 2xr grid}}

-Instead of proving that having a graph $H$ of pathwidth 2 as minor forces a treewidth quadratic in $\card{\vertices{H}},$ we prove that a $\sg{r}$-minor forces a treewidth quadratic in $r$ and that every graph of pathwidth at most 2 on~$r$ vertices is minor of~$\sg{r-1}.$ For this, we first need somme lemmata and remarks about path decompositions.
+Instead of proving that a treewidth quadratic in $|\vertices{H}|$ forces an $H$-minor for every graph $H$ of pathwidth at most 2, we prove that a treewidth quadratic in $r$ forces an $\sg{r}$-minor and then that every graph of pathwidth at most 2 on~$r$ vertices is minor of~$\sg{r}.$ For this, we first need some lemmata and remarks about path decompositions.

-\begin{definition}[nice path decompostion, \cite{BodlaenderT04-Co}] A path decomposition $\paren{p_1 p_2 \dots p_k, \{X_{p_i}\}_{i \in \intv{1}{k}}}$ of a graph $G$ is said to be \emph{nice} if $\card{X_{p_1}} = 1$ and
+\begin{definition}[nice path decompostion, \cite{Klo94}] A path decomposition $\paren{p_1 p_2 \dots p_k, \{X_{p_i}\}_{i \in \intv{1}{k}}}$ of a graph $G$ is said to be \emph{nice} if $\card{X_{p_1}} = 1$ and

-It is known \cite{BodlaenderT04-Co} that every graph have an optimal path decomposition which is nice and that in such decomposition, every node $X_i$ is either an \emph{introduce node} (\ie~either $i = 1$ or $\card{X_i \setminus X_{i-1}} = 1$) or a \emph{forget node} (\ie~$\card{X_{i-1} \setminus X_{i}} = 1$). \end{definition}
+It is known \cite{BodlaenderT04-Co} that every graph have an optimal path decomposition which is nice and that in such decomposition, every node $X_i$ is either an \emph{introduce node} (\ie~either $i = 1$ or $\card{X_{p_i} \setminus X_{p_{i-1}}} = 1$) or a \emph{forget node} (\ie~$\card{X_{p_{i-1}} \setminus X_{p_i}} = 1$). \end{definition}

 \begin{remark} It is easy to observe that for every graph $G$ on $n$ vertices, there is an optimal path decomposition with $n$ introduce nodes and $n$ forget nodes (one of each for each vertex of $G$), thus of length $2n$. \end{remark}